Zone 1: Belgium, Germany, Netherlands

 We do not own the factories, so we cannot determine the wages.
-However, the factories we work with are committed to become socially compliant.
+However, the factories we work with are committed to become socially compliant and do extra programs for their workers.
+Like SOORTY in Pakistan, who has a blood program.
+This makes sure every worker in their factory has reserve blood and is annually screened for illnesses.
 Garment workers will earn at least the minimum wage.

 Organic crops are grown without the use of chemical fertilizers, pesticides and insecticides.
 Pesticides pollute soil and water, killing wildlife and harming communities.
 With organic agriculture natural fertilizers and fertilizing techniques are used instead, including compost, manure, naturally derived mineral and plant fertilizers, and crop rotation.